+All records are made available for inspection on the academy premises by the Trust.
 All correspondence, statements and records relating to individual complaints will be kept confidential except where the Secretary of State or an inspectorate requests access to them.